Author: Mukhamet Shayakhmetov

 |A rare photo of a Kazakh woman, in the caravan.
 In the nomadic society, it wasn't unusual for a woman to be the head of an entire clan.|

-Shayakhmetov knows his history, and his book is filled with facts (and sometimes even figures) that put his own experiences in a wider historical context.
-I like how he is able to stop every once in a while and explain to his audience why certain events took place, and why our people reacted to them they way they did.
-And that he is able to be objective about something that is so personal to him.
+Shayakhmetov knows his history, and his book is filled with facts (and sometimes even figures) that put his own experiences in a wider historical narrative.
+He is able to stop every once in a while and explain to his audience why certain events took place, and why our people reacted to them they way they did.
+He is also able to be objective about something that is so personal to him.
 There's no patronising or even the slightest hint of nationalism in his arguments.
 On the contrary, he gladly talks about all the times when his family would receive help from people of different nationalities and walks of life.

 "I am writing this memoir for the rising generation in order to give them some idea of what their grandparents' lives were like, and what they endured during a certain period of our country's history.
 It is important for them to realise, too, that people can get through any ordeal as long as they persevere, and have some notion of what they want to achieve in life."

 As a memoir this book is personal, honest and heartbreaking.
-Shayakhmetov bares his soul in this book, giving a detailed account of the trials and struggles him and his family faced during the years of collectivisation and famine.
-It's difficult for someone in our day and age to comprehend how a person could experience so much tragedy, hardships and - dare I say - so many adventures before even turning twenty.
+Shayakhmetov bares his soul in this book, giving a detailed account of the trials and tribulations he and his family faced during the years of collectivisation and famine.
 The Shayakhmetovs were one of the hundreds of thousands of Kazakh families who have suffered abuse, humiliation and deprivation at the hands of the Communist Party and its agents.
 That's why, by telling the story of his family, he speaks for the entire nation.

-When the famine came to an end, and young Shayakhmetov could finally finish school, World War II happened, and he was drafted in the army.
+When the famine came to an end, and young Shayakhmetov could finally finish school, World War II happened, and he was drafted.
 This is what the last part of the book covers - his life during the war.
-As fascinating and emotional this part is, it feels a little out of place in this book.
+As fascinating and emotional as this part is, it feels a little out of place in this book.
 I think it would have been better if he wrote a standalone book about his war experiences.